 Fees: No annual fee, $10 or 4% on balance transfers, $49 late payment fee

 But, what makes it stand out is its high annual spending cap of $250,000 in combined purchases.
-For businesses with very high office supply or fuel expenses, that can be more beneficial than cards with higher cash back rewards but lower spending caps.
+For businesses with very high office supply or fuel expenses, that can be more beneficial than business credit cards with higher cash back rewards but lower spending caps.
 Outside of that, the rewards would be considered about average.

-U.S. Bank Business Edge™ Cash Rewards World Elite™ MasterCard
+U.S. Bank Business Edge Cash Rewards World Elite Mastercard

-APR: 12.24% - 18.24% (0% for first 9 months)
+APR: 13.74% – 24.74% (0% for first nine months)

 Rewards: 3% cash back on cell, gas, office supplies purchases, 1% cash back on all other purchases

-Bonus Rewards: 25% annual cash back bonus
+Bonus Rewards: 25% annual cash-back bonus

 Fees: No annual fee, $5 or 3% on balance transfers, 2% on foreign transactions, $39 late payment fee

-The U.S. Bank Business Edge™ Cash Rewards World Elite™ MasterCard is another high rewards business credit card that emphasizes select categories.
+The U.S. Bank Business Edge Cash Rewards World Elite Mastercard is another high rewards business credit card that emphasizes select categories.
 For businesses with big budgets for office supplies, gas or cell phone services, the card can pay off handsomely with 3% cash back, especially since there is no spending cap.
-As a sweetener, the card pays an additional 25% anniversary bonus on the cash back earned throughout the previous year.
+In addition, the card pays an additional 25% anniversary bonus on the cash back earned throughout the previous year.
 For every $1,000 of cash back earned, that means an extra $250 credited to your account.